 You must’ve heard about “Wild Honey” or “Mad Honey” of Nepal, but did you know that you can actually participate in the honey hunting at Syange (1,100 m)?
 A standard Annapurna Circuit Trek package does not include this thrilling experience, but with Himalya Trip, you can join in the fun.
 Honey hunting is not only about gathering the famous wild honey, but also about being part of the ancient practice of the Gurung and Magar communities.

 The honey comes from the giant Himalayan honeybee.
 These bees make their nest on high-altitude cliffs.
 During the hunt, you will join the locals.
 They use handmade bamboo ladders and ropes to climb down sheer cliffs to gather honey.
 They use smoke to drive the bees away and carefully harvest the honeycombs by cutting.
 The honey has a distinctive reddish color and aroma.
 It is made with rhododendron nectar and contains natural hallucinogenic compounds.
-The honey is highly nutritious and prized, highly valued by locals as well as trekkers.
+The honey is highly nutritious and prized, highly valued by locals as well as travelers.

 Annapurna Circuit Vs Annapurna Base Camp Trek